How to Write a Successful Nonfiction Book Proposal

 - The Competition

 By researching well stocked bookstores and libraries as well as Books in Print, Forthcoming Books in Print, Amazon.com and barnesandnoble.com, provide a list of 5-10 titles that would be considered competitive or at least somewhat related to the subject of your book.
 For each competitive title, give author, title, price, publisher, publication date, number and type of illustrations (if appropriate), and any known sales figures, rankings, or other indications of the success of the book.
+(My agency will provide Bookscan figures to clients who supply ISBNs.)
 Provide a brief statement about what the title offers and how yours would be different and better.
 Don’t be overly critical of the competition since in some cases you will be trying to sell your book to the same publisher.
 At the end of your list, summarize how your book will distinguish itself in the marketplace.

 - About the Author (insert your name)